 The filing came on the same day that a Florida appellate court set aside two of the four convictions she faced for lying to detectives during the investigation into her missing daughter.

-Though Anthony was acquitted of killing Caylee, jurors convicted her of four counts of lying to detectives, and her attorneys appealed those convictions.
+Anthony was acquitted of killing Caylee in 2011.
+Jurors convicted her of four counts of lying to detectives, and her attorneys appealed those convictions.
 Anthony was sentenced to time served for the misdemeanors.

 She was sentenced to a year of probation after her release from jail for an unrelated case.
 For her protection, her whereabouts have been kept secret since she was released from state supervision last year.